heimrichhannot/contao-subcolumns2grid-migration-bundle/README.md

 - If you were using the [subcolumns bootstrap bundle](https://github.com/heimrichhannot/contao-subcolumns-bootstrap-bundle) prior to the migration, **you must update and migrate to version [1.13@beta](https://github.com/heimrichhannot/contao-subcolumns-bootstrap-bundle/tree/feature/set_selection)** before running this migration.

+> [!NOTE]
-> **Note:** Neither the subcolumns module nor subcolumns bootstrap bundle have to be installed,
+> Neither the subcolumns module nor subcolumns bootstrap bundle have to be installed,
 > although it does not hurt if they are, provided you are running Contao 4.13.

->
+> [!IMPORTANT]
 > You can also run the migration on Contao 5 with none of the subcolumns packages installed.
-> Just make sure to **run the contao migration WITHOUT deletes** prior to running this migration.
+> Just make sure to **run the Contao migration WITHOUT deletes** prior to running this migration.

 ## Installation